james-card/NanoOs/README.md

 NanoOs is a nanokernel architecture.
 There is no distinction between user space and kernel space; everything is kernel space.
 There's no way to have any kind of memory protection in this kind of environment.

-Processes in NanoOs use cooperative multitasking.
-That means that each process runs until it either needs something from another process or it's done with its current work.
-Preemptive multitasking is not feasible with the current libraries and hardware.
+Kernel processes in NanoOs use cooperative multitasking.
+The justification for this was two-fold:  (1) It's assumed that only the kernel process knows when it's safe to yield and (2) cooperative multitasking is generally more performant than preemptive multitasking.
+User processes are hybrids between cooperative and preemptive.
+Strictly speaking, they are designed to be cooperative tasks.
+However, on systems where a hardware timer is available, they are preempted if they run too long without yielding.
+This prevents a badly-behaving process from hanging the entire system just because it doesn't yield properly.

 ## Processes